Azure-Samples/Speech-Service-Actions-Template/documentation/4-advanced-customization.md

 # 4. Advanced Customization

-Tailor the repository to your project's needs and optionally implement alternatives approaches.
+Tailor the repository to your project's needs and optionally implement alternative approaches.

 ### Table of Contents